- Way to produce metadata

 Parsing original title

-In context of metadata there is not much you can rely on when getting video from the site.
-In most cases the only reliable text there is a video name given to it by the person who had uploaded it.
+In context of metadata there is not much you can rely on when getting info from video page.
+In most cases the only reliable text there is a video title given to it by the person who had uploaded it.
 And many music videos have title of the form similar to "%artist% - %title%" e.g. "Manowar - Mountains".

 The idea behind this way of producing metadata is to split video title to multiple metadata fields.
 Edit box

-Metadata Pattern contains the rule used when splitting video title.
+Metadata Pattern contains the rule used when splitting it.

 This rule is a regular expressions with named subexpressions.
 If subexpression matches to non-empty string, this string is used as metadata field value and subexpression name is used then as metadata field name.